-1 1.
-How are words like feathers?
 2. How is the tongue like a fire?
-16 3.
-What are some things carelessly spoken words are compared to in the lesson?
-4. How does the devil work through an uncontrolled tongue?
+3. What are some things carelessly spoken words are compared to in this lesson?
+4. How does the devil work through the uncontrolled tongue?
 5. How can excessive talking be a problem for the Christian?
-6. What do you think this quote means: "The heart is the factory and the tongue is the showcase of the heart" (Leonard Ravenhill)?
+6. What do you think this quote means: "The heart is the factoryand the tongue is the showcase of the heart" (Leonard Ravenhill)?
 7. What are words "rightly spoken"?
 8. Do you agree that the rhyme "sticks and stones may break my bones, but words will never harm me" is untrue?
 Why or why not?
 9. What are some examples of a controlled tongue?
 10. What are some things you can do to have a controlled tongue?
 11. Why is excessive talking dangerous?

-- 12. Don't some people "deserve" to be talked to meanly?
-Why or why not? - 13.
-How can words hurt us? - 14.
-Have you ever spoken hurtful words to someone else?
+12. Don't some people "deserve" to be talked to meanly?
+Why or why not?
+13. How can words hurt us?
+14. Have you ever spoken hurtful words to someone else?
 If so, why?